 A grade 5 in English and Mathematics is required, as is a grade 5 in Geography.
-However it is NOT essential to have done Geography at GCSE as long as you have a grade 6 in Science. the most employable subject in a survey of university and a scientific subject.
-The skills that you acquire can
+However it is NOT essential to have done Geography at GCSE as long as you have a grade 6 in Science.

 The course involves an equal mix of physical and human topics.
 There is also a mixture of core and optional topics.
 The core topics are Water and Carbon cycles, Global systems and global governance and Changing Places.